castey/BibleTranslationAssessor/README.md

 ## 📈 Example Plots

-Below are sample cosine similarity plots showing how closely each English translation aligns with the source text:

-## 📈 Example Plots

 Below are example cosine similarity plots showing how closely each translation aligns with the source text:

 ### 1 Timothy 2:12